Christmas with the family

 The Three Kings' parade

 After a Christmas full of surprises, the final guests arrive in the evening of 5th January: the Three Wise Men from the Orient.
-As tradition dictates, Melchior, Caspar and Balthasar come into the Moll de la Fusta quay in the harbour on board the schooner Santa Eulàlia and climb aboard their floats to greet all the kids in the city.
+Melchior, Caspar and Balthasar climb aboard their floats to greet all the kids in the city.
 They parade through the streets in the city centre with entertainments and their retinue in tow in a true spectacle of light and colour.
-This year there will be new performers and parades.
-The floats will also be new, less polluting but just as spectacular.
-Get ready for one of the most exciting moments of the festive season!
+Get ready for tne of the most exciting moments of the festive season!